devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 * `sudo dnf install grub-customizer`

 ### Disable Mitigations
 * Increases performance in multithreaded systems.
 The more cores you have in your cpu the greater the performance gain.
-Not advised for host systems on some networks for increased security vulnerabilities, using it on daily driver systems won't fetch any problems.
 5-30% performance gain varying upon systems.
+* Mitigations were added in Linux kernel as a workaround against security issues found in Intel CPUs, this caused drawback in performance particularly in old intel CPUs.
+However, modern intel CPUs (higher than 10th generations) do not gain noticeable performance improvements upon disabling of mitigations.
+Hence, disabling mitigations can present some security risks against various attacks, however, it still _might_ increase the CPU performance of your system.
 * Add `mitigations=off` in Kernel Parameters under General Settings in Grub Customizer and click save.

 ### Zswap (for systems with <16 gigs of RAM)